 Tourist homes are allowed in many commercial and mixed-use areas, such as along Bow Valley Trail and Railway Avenue.
-The Town’s Land Use Bylaw identifies where tourist homes may or may not be allowed to operate, and this map shows those locations: pdf Tourist Home Districts 2017 (423 KB)
+The Town’s Land Use Bylaw identifies zones where tourist homes may or may not be allowed to operate.
+However, within the

 Where are tourist homes NOT allowed?

 Tourist homes are currently prohibited in the vast majority of residential districts in Canmore.
 Tourist homes also have an impact on the availability and affordability of housing for residents, as well as the character of the neighbourhood.

 Can I rent out my home for an evening, a weekend, a week, or a few weeks at a time?

 How can I learn more about how specific properties are zoned?